sam0x17/macro_state/README.md

 words, this crate automatically tracks with the build artifacts of whatever is using it.

+After compilation, whatever values were present at compile-time are baked into the resulting binary.

 Currently, we offer the following macros:
 * `write_state!("key", "value")` - write `"value"` as the value for the key "key"
 * `read_state!("key")` - returns the value for the key "key", panicking if it can't be found